Editor’s note: This blog was originally published in 2021. It has been updated for accuracy and to reflect modern practices.

 Marketing will help attract and convert new customers.
 But retaining existing ones by delivering them amazing shopper experiences falls on your customer service team.

-For that very reason — and as mentioned above — your customer service team should be briefed on your marketing plans and strategies.
+For that very reason, your customer service team should be briefed on your marketing plans and strategies.
 What’s more, they should be involved in your larger discussions, as well.

 Prepare them for any anticipated order/out-of-stock issues or sales timelines, so they’re better equipped to respond to the queries of customers.